Science: Speculative Directions

 First, it is simply interesting to consider a wider spectrum of ideas.
 Second, it seems unscientific to reject an idea without taking some trouble to understand its basic arguments.
 Third, the idea might just have a good case for further consideration.
 Of course, the weight of authority normally suggests that most speculative ideas will eventually be proved wrong, although once in a while, history suggests that one or two may come to represent a paradigm shift in the way we look at the world.
 However, we might also consider another more basic question:

 What is the role of speculation in modern science?

-In the summary of quantum physics, the issue of the methodology of science was raised in terms of the growing dependency on 'deductive' rather 'inductive' reasoning.
+In the summary of quantum physics, the issue of the methodology of science was raised in terms of the growing dependency on 'deductive' rather than 'inductive' reasoning.
 As a generalisation, deductive reasoning was defined as proceeding from premise to some logical conclusion, although in the absence of substantiated proof, the conclusion might still be questionable.
 In contrast, inductive reasoning was defined as proceeding from observation to conclusion and therefore might be more reflective of a methodology anchored in verification.
-While deductive reasoning can be grounded in mathematical consistency, it has a tendency to be more speculative in scope than inductive reasoning grounded observation.
+While deductive reasoning can be grounded in mathematical consistency, it has a tendency to be more speculative in scope than inductive reasoning grounded in observation.
 Therefore, the next question to be tabled might simply be:

 How much of theoretical physics has actually been verified?

 In the last 100 years, three major theories have been developed, i.e. relativity, quantum physics and cosmology, which many will argue represents the pinnacle of human thinking.
 However, if you ask most physicists whether any these theories are truly reflective of physical reality, you might get a somewhat more circumspect answer.